Yugawara: Climate

-Yugawara has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Yugawara has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Yugawara is 14.2 °C. The average annual rainfall is 2221 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.7 °C, and lowest in January, at around 4.2 °C.

 Demographics

-Per Japanese census data, the population of Yugawara has remained relatively steady for the past 50 years.
+Per Japanese census data, the population of Yugawara has remained relatively steady over the past 50 years.
 The major part of the local population is elderly, as Yugawara is famous for resorts catering especially to the elderly.
 The town has three public elementary schools and one public middle school.
 A prefectural high school was closed in 2008, and high-school students now study in the neighboring city of Odawara.
 Yugawara offers little night entertainment, though it does have bowling halls, supermarkets, restaurants and pubs.
 The suburbs of the town provide hotels and apartments for tourists seeking to enjoy hot spring baths, either during vacations or on weekends.